songlh15/tidydata/Codebook.md

 ### Data dictionary:

-There are 81 variables in this dataset. except first variale 'subjectid' is subject identifier range from 1 to 30, second variable 'activity' includes six levels of acitivities include WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITING ,STANDING AND LAYING.
+There are 81 variables in this dataset.First variale 'subjectid' is subject identifier ranges from 1 to 30, second variable 'activity' includes six levels of acitivities include WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITING ,STANDING AND LAYING.
 Variable number 3 to 81 are calculated average values from each measurement by each subjectid and each activity, so they are numeric.
 A list of variables by their order in the dataset is as following:

  [1] "subjectid"
  [2] "activity"